scalio/bazel-nx-example/README.md

 ## Overview
-This project was created to demonstrate a fully fledged full-stack application built with Bazel.
+This project was created to demonstrate a fully fledged full-stack typescript application built with Bazel.
 It showcases basic CRUD operations, authentication, routing, code-sharing between frontend and backend and more.

 Frontend application was built according to [Angular 8 JWT Authentication Example](https://github.com/cornflourblue/angular-8-jwt-authentication-example).